RÚV (TV channel): History

 RÚV's teletext service, Textavarpið, was inaugurated on the 25th anniversary of Icelandic television in 1991.

 As late as 2000, television only aired for 8 hours each day, starting at around 4:35 pm and ending at around 12:35 am on weekdays.
 The number of hours of television aired per week changes every week and day, with transmissions during the weekend being the longest.
 RÚV currently starts at 7 am on Saturdays and Sundays.
 During the week, however, transmissions still start between 3 pm and 5:30 pm and end between midnight and 1:30 am.
 During downtime, the station carries its daily schedule and a news ticker, complete with audio from Rás 2.

 Since its establishment in 1966, RÚV broadcast using the analogue 625-line PAL standard over the very high frequency band until the analogue switchoff in 2015.

 Broadcasts were also previously available over Vodafone Iceland's Multichannel Multipoint Distribution Service and Síminn Breiðband cable TV services, which have both been discontinued.

 In 2004, RÚV became available over broadband and fibre Internet Protocol television systems of Síminn and Vodafone Iceland.

 In May 2007, RÚV began direct satellite TV broadcasts supplemented by Rás 1 and Rás 2 over DTV radio, in order to service fishing fleets around Iceland and remote areas where the terrestrial network does not reach.
 Telenor ASA ran the service on Intelsat 10-02, later on the Thor 5 satellite over DVB-S, by contract until it ceased in mid-2025.
 The service was encrypted and was only available on request.

 Preparations for high-definition television (HDTV) broadcasts began in 2012, when two new 1080i play-out systems were installed.
 Digital HDTV broadcasts commenced in 2014 following an agreement signed with Vodafone Iceland on 27 March 2013 to install and run two new shared digital multiplexes using DVB-T2 (for HD transmissions) and DVB-T (for SD transmissions) over ultra high frequency bands.
 Analogue transmissions were shut down on 2 February 2015.
 Transmissions on the older DVB-T system in standard definition ceased on 3 June 2024, however DVB-T2 broadcasts in HD only remain.

 In 2021, television transmissions for the Reykjavík area were moved from Vatnsendi to Úlfarsfell, ending 70 years of broadcasting from the location.

+In 2026, it was reported that RÚV intends to end terrestrial broadcasting via DVB-T2 completely in 2028.